-Remuneration element Objective Payment mode Payment detail Base Pay: This is a fixed pay (guaranteed cash) which is not dependent on performance.
-It comprises basic salary and all cash allowances paid to the Executive Director.
-Base Pay To attract and retain talent in a competitive market • Monthly Reviewed every 2 years and changes made on need basis and market findings Salaries for all roles are determined with reference to applicable relevant market practices Remuneration Element Objective Payment Mode Programme Detail Performance Inc performance ind entives: This represents the pay-at-risk i.e. pay icators. • To motivate and reward the delivery of v contingent on the ach ievement of agreed key Performance incentives are awarded based on the 5.6 annual goals at the Bank and individual levels • Annually performance of the Bank and individual directors Performance Incentive Rewards contribution to the long-term performance of the Bank • Annually Executive Directors' annual performance incentives are evaluated against the performance metrics defined in his/her approved individual balanced scorecard/KPIs Benefits and Perquisites: These are the non-monetary compensation provided to the Executive Directors such as official car, club and professional membership subscription.
-Benefits & Perquisites Reflect market value of individuals and their role within the Bank Actual items are provided or the cash equivalent for one year is given.
+Remuneration Element Objective Payment Mode Programme Details Performance Incent performance indicat the pay-at-risk i.e. pay contingent on the achievement of agreed key Performance Incentive To motivate and reward the delivery of annual goals at the Bank and individual levels Annually Performance incentives are awarded based on the performance of the Bank and individual directors Incentive Rewards contribution to the long-term performance of the Bank Executive Directors' annual performance incentives are evaluated against the performance metrics defined in their approved individual balanced scorecard/KPIs non-monetary compens nbership subscription. sation provided to the Executive Director, such Benefits & Perquisites Reflect market value of individuals and their role within the Bank Actual items are provided or the cash equivalent for one year is given.
 Review periodically in line with contract of employment

-\Review of the various remuneration elements means re-appraisal to ensure they are competitive and reflective of industry expectations.
-They do not necessarily refer to an increment or reduction in the value of the benefits
+Review of the various remuneration elements means the re-appraisal of the elements to ensure that they are competitive and reflective of industry expectations.
+They do not necessarily refer to an increment or reduction in the value of the benefits.

-Non-Executive Directors Remuneration:
+(f) Non-Executive Directors' Remuneration